fatherlinux/container-internals-lab/labs/lab-02/README.md

 ## Exercise 3
-Now, let's tak a look at what's inside the container image.
+In this exercise we will take a look at what's inside the container image.
 Java is particularly interesting because it uses glibc.
 ```
 docker run -it registry.access.redhat.com/jboss-eap-7/eap70-openshift ldd -v -r /usr/lib/jvm/java-1.8.0-openjdk/jre/bin/java
 ```